 Flexible Spending Accounts (FSAs) allow you to set aside pre-tax dollars for eligible health care and dependent care expenses.
 The advantage of an FSA is that you do not pay any federal, state, or social security (FICA) taxes on the money you contribute to it.
 Your contributions are automatically deducted in equal installments from your paychecks before taxes are calculated.
 The taxes you save and the effect on your paycheck depend on your personal situation (e.g., your household income, tax bracket, and the amount you contribute to each account).
 You may change the amount you contribute for the next calendar year during the fall Open Enrollment period.
 During the plan year, you may change your contribution only if you experience a qualifying event such as marriage, divorce, birth or adoption of a child, or change in employment status.

-IRS regulations require that you use the money in your Flexible Spending Account for eligible expenses incurred during the plan year.
+IRS regulations require that you use the money in your Flexible Spending Account (FSA) for eligible expenses incurred during the plan year.
 Expenses are considered “incurred” when the service is provided, not when you are billed or pay for the service.
-You are not permitted to carry forward contributions made in one plan year to a later plan year.
-Any remaining balance in the account at the end of the year is forfeited.
+The IRS now allows you to carry over into the next year up to $500 in unused funds in your health care FSA; anything over $500 left in the account at year’s end is forfeited.
+You are NOT permitted to carry over funds from a dependent care FSA; any balance remaining at year’s end is forfeited.
 That is why it is important to estimate your health care and/or dependent care expenses carefully before electing your contribution amount for the year.
 Each benefit plan year runs from January 1 to December 31.

 Flexible Spending Account Options

 - Overview of FSAs

 - FSA Quick Start Guide

 - FSA Eligible Health and Dependent Care Expenses

 - Use your Health FSA to Save for Orthodontia